glmontano/aiml_notes/Introduction to Neural Networks.md

 # 2.3 Weight initialization and its Techniques

-The weight optimization process is an automatic method of changing weights to lower the loss function.
+The weight optimization process is the automatic process of changing weights to lower the loss function.
 However, there requires a starting point or the weight initialisation.

-Weight initialisation was not though to be important until further work was done in this space, and with this, bounds on where to initialize from.
+Initially, weight initialisation was not thought to be important until further work unveiled that focus on such a matter leads to different rates of convergences and the local minima achieved.

+Examples to demonstrate the importance are extremes on the Activation Function.
+Consider the Sigmoid Function, that _tails_ off at the end, and a inflexion point at 0.
+Should all weights be initialized at zreo, or a larger number, then the rate of change on these functions will be very small, and so will the learning.
+Conversly, picking a number closer to the inflexion point will lead to more suitable learning.
+Said differently, the optimization algorithm requires some asymmetry in the error gradient to begin the optimization effectively.

+The type of initialization to use will depend on the Activaiton Function

+## Xavier Initialization (XI)

+Xavier Initialization is used for non-linear Actionvation Functions such as the Sigmoid or Tanh.
+XI states that

+$$w_{i, j} ~ U\left(-\frac{1}{\sqrt{n}}, -\frac{1}{\sqrt{n}}\right),$$

+where $n$ is the number of nodes in the previous layer.
+Looking at the distribution - it aims to not initialize from very small or larger numbers.

+While this works OK, it has undergone variations such as

+$$w_{i, j} ~ N\left(0, \frac{1}{n}\right).$$

+## He Initialziation (HI)

+Consider a ReLu Activation Function that is not symmetric, and gives learning to where the domain is greater than zero.
+With some mathematical proof aiming to (i)  Keeping the variance betwee layers constant, the behavior of the ReLu funciton in $max(0, x)$, the distribution of the weights is given by

+$$w_{i, j} ~ N\left(0, \frac{2}{n}\right).$$